quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Committing to a Network Path {#migration-commit}

-When the client chooses to perform the migration, it sends a QUIC packet containing any frame type other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING.
+A cient may commit to using a new address for sending all packets when it is the only available address or after the client has established reachability from that address.

+Upon receiving a packet from a new client address with a packet number that is the largest seen thus far on the connection, containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, and PADDING, the server commits to the client's new address.
+The server MUST send all subsequent packets, with the exception of those containing PATH_RESPONSE and PATH_CHALLENGE frames, to the new address.

-Upon receipt of such a packet from a different source IP address and port, the server MUST begin sending all new packets with those as a destination IP address and port.
-Similarly, once such a packet has been sent, the client has committed to using the new path through the network and MUST stop sending new packets on the old path.
-A client that continues to send new packets on the old path with higher packet numbers than those sent on the new path will trigger an entirely new migration back to that path.
+Once committed to a new address, the client should stop sending any subsequent packets from the old address.
+A client that sends new packets from the old address with higher packet numbers than those sent from the new address will cause the server to commit back to old address.

-Upon migration to a new path, a server MUST validate the client over the new path if it has not already done so, for example by completing the probing mechanism in {{migration-probe}}.
-If the probing process has not yet completed, or the client elected not to probe, the server can validate the client's new source IP and port by sending a PATH_CHALLENGE frame containing a data field for the client to echo.
-Note that the QUIC packet that includes this PATH_CHALLENGE frame does not require additional padding.
-When the server receives the corresponding PATH_RESPONSE frame containing the correctly echoed data, validation of the client is complete.
-The server MAY send multiple PATH_CHALLENGE frames in separate packets until it receives a PATH_RESPONSE.
+Upon committing to a new address, a server MUST validate that the client is reachable at the new address, if it has not already done so.
+This can happen if the client-initiated probing process from the new address has not yet completed, or if the client elected not to probe the server from the new address.

+When sending a packet carrying a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING to a new client address that has not yet been validated, the server MUST also send a PATH_CHALLENGE frame with random bytes to verify the client's ownership of this new address (see {{migration-validate}}).

+The PATH_CHALLENGE frame need not be bundled with any other frame, and the packet carrying this PATH_CHALLENGE frame does not need to be padded.

+(XXX I think we need to pad these packets for PMTU)

+When the server subsequently receives and verifies the contents of a PATH_RESPONSE from the client against a previously sent PATH_CHALLENGE, the new address is considered valid.

+The server MUST respond to every packet received from a not-yet-validated client address with a PATH_CHALLENGE frame.
+The PATH_CHALLENGE MAY be bundled with other frames, but one packet MUST NOT contain more than one PATH_CHALLENGE frame.

-Until the server has validated the the client's new address and port, it MUST limit the amount of data that it sends to an unvalidated client, as described with more detail in {{migration-validate}}.
-Without this limit, the server risks being used for denial of service.
+Until the client's new address is deemed valid, the server MUST limit the rate at which it sends data to the new address; see {{migration-validate}}.
+In the absence of this limit, the server risks being used for launching a denial of service attack against an unsuspecting victim.

-Due to variations in path latency or packet reordering, packets from different source addresses might be reordered.
-The packet with the highest packet number MUST be used to determine which path to use.
-Endpoints also need to be prepared to receive packets from an older source address.

 ### Privacy Implications of Connection Migration {#migration-linkability}